Previous Winners

 3. Categories are scored either Quantitatively (QN: this data is read from our database; where there are multiple scoring sub-categories these are scored individually and then summed to produce an overall category score) or Qualitatively (QL: based on the independent judges’ ranking 1 to n in that category and then averaged across all judges; for qualitatively scored categories you must provide as much evidence and context as possible in your submission document).

-Scoring criteria provided here are are for guidance only and are subject to change.
+Scoring criteria provided here are for guidance only and are subject to change.

 Click here to download an example winning submission, authored by the University of Bath taekwondo club for the 2019 award.